 Cooked kale and carrots

 Red peppers are rich in lutein and zeaxanthin carotenoids.
-These can boost our night vision and prevent macular degeneration.
 They include vitamins A, C and E, which all promote good eye health.
-When you cook red peppers, you release more carotenoid pigments, though more vitamin C is retained when you enjoy them raw.
+The debate of cooking versus eating vegetables raw is always a difficult area: for example, cooked red peppers release more carotenoid pigments, conversely more vitamin C is retained when eaten raw.

 Fruit for eye health

 Oranges are plentiful of vitamin C beta-carotene, lutein and zeaxanthin carotenoids are oranges.
 Caution should be exerted due to the high sugar content in most fruits, which potentially can be detrimental in patients with diabetes.